ivegamsft/AppMigrationWorkshop/HOL/08-devops-w-containers/README.md

 1. Validate from your development environment that you can connect to the host sever.
     ```powershell
-    #Get your Publick IP Address
+    #Get your Publick IP Address and the DNS Lable
     (Get-AzureRmPublicIpAddress -Name $pipName -ResourceGroupName $rgName).IpAddress
+    (Get-AzureRmPublicIpAddress -Name $pipName -ResourceGroupName $rgName).DnsSettingsText

     docker --host tcp://<your Windows Contianer Host Public IP address> info
     PS C:\WINDOWS\system32> docker --host tcp://13.66.48.150 info